Our servers IPS and names, just for reference:

 In our case: control01

 We are going to install the K3s version of Kubernetes, that is lightweight enough for out single board computers to handle.
 Use the following command to download and initialize K3s’ master node.
-We pasted the --server into the command to tell it that we will be adding additional master nodes:

 curl -sfL https://get.k3s.io | sh -s - --write-kubeconfig-mode 644 --disable servicelb --token some_random_password --node-taint CriticalAddonsOnly=true:NoExecute --bind-address 192.168.0.10 --disable-cloud-controller --disable local-storage

 - --write-kubeconfig-mode 644 - This is the mode that we want to use for the kubeconfig file.
 Its optional, but needed if you want to connect to Rancher manager later on.

 - --disable servicelb - This is the flag that we want to use to disable the service load balancer.
 (We will use metallb instead)